dorony/object-csv/README.md

 3) For reading, we only currently support the following data types: Int, Double, Boolean and String.
 We’ll probably add more as we need them.
 Writing works with everything, as we just .toString it all.

-4) We can only read/write CSV files with headers, and the header must begin with the comment mark (#).

-5) The API currently doesn’t expose ways to control the type of separator used in the CSV file, but it is very easy to add (the scala-csv project does support it).
+4) The API currently doesn’t expose ways to control the type of separator used in the CSV file, but it is very easy to add (the scala-csv project does support it).

-6) We didn’t test it for speed, reading is likely to be slow as it uses reflection heavily.
+5) We didn’t test it for speed, reading is likely to be slow as it uses reflection heavily.

 # License
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)